redskycyber/Cloud-Security/4-Approaches-to-Cloud-Penetration-Testing.md

 **Potential Drawbacks:** \
 [-] May not result in compromise of a network connected asset in the cloud, leaving the network and VM portions of the environment only assessed from the admin console.
+[-] We are limited to what we can see within the cloud console, based on what roles are applied.

 ## 4. Credentialed Internal Network and Console Assumed Breach Penetration Test  (Internal device compromised, user credentials provided)
 Starting Point Assumed role:  Internal Employee - Infrastructure or Application User, equipped with internal device access (VM, VDI, or EC2 Instance) and Cloud credentials, this scenario elevates the “traditional” penetration test to a more comprehensive level.